micahrye/react-native-animated-sprite/README.md

     top: 100,
     left: 100,
   }}
-  size={monsterSprite.size}
-  scale={1.65}
+  size={{
+    width: monsterSprite.size.width * 1.65,
+    height: monsterSprite.size.height * 1.65,
+  }}
   draggable={true}
   tweenOptions = {this.state.tweenOptions}
   tweenStart={'fromMethod'}
   onPress={() => {this.onPress();}}
 />
 ```
 The above example would create an "AnimatedSprite" with the "monsterSprite."
 The animation loops and is set to an animation type of the sprite.
-The coordinates place the start location of the AnimatedSprite, while size declares the size, and scale its scale.
+The coordinates place the start location of the AnimatedSprite, while size declares the size.
 Draggable set to true (draggable={true}) means that the AnimatedSprite can be dragged.
 The tween options are
 set to a tween object, and the tween can be started 'fromCode', i.e. programmatically.
 There is also an "onPress" handler declared that is used to switch animation type.
 See [the code](https://github.com/micahrye/react-native-animated-sprite/blob/master/example/app/index.android.js) for full details.